Today's Best Tech Deals

 The iOS 11.2 update increased the maximum wireless charging speed to 7.5 watts.
 That’s 50 percent faster, but charging speeds vary, and they slow down a lot as the battery gets full.
 Still, if you want the best performance in a wireless charger, look for one that can support 7.5 watts or more.
 Some pads support faster charging speeds only on some Android phones, but are limited to 5 watts on iPhones.

 For pads that don’t come with fast-charging adapters, you’ll want to look at the store pages to see what is required to enable higher-speed charging.
 Some enable faster charging only when using an adapter with Qualcomm’s Quick Charge technology, some work with any high-wattage USB power adapter (like the iPad adapter Apple sells).
 See what is required before buying a new adapter.

 You’ll see two types of wireless chargers on the market: flat pads, and angled stands.
 A flat pad is simple and easy, but you might want to consider a stand.
 With a stand it’s a lot easier to use your phone while it’s charging up.

-And with the iPhone X, a standing charger makes it easy to unlock your phone with Face ID without picking it up.
+And with iPhones that have Face ID, a standing charger makes it easy to unlock your phone without picking it up.

 Portrait and landscape orientation